Jac-Zac/My-home-config/README.md

 # My-home-config

 ## Synopsis
-this configuration repo contain everything to set up my termianal from scrach in a single script
+this configuration repo contains everything to set up my termianal from scrach in two scripts
 ###### (It is made for mac)

 ## Motivation